First lawsuits filed by students at elite schools in wake of college admissions scandal

 Breaking News Emails

-The first lawsuits — targeting several elite universities and individuals charged by federal prosecutors in a sweeping college admissions scandal — were filed by students and a parent on Wednesday in California.
+The first lawsuits targeting elite universities and individuals charged by federal prosecutors in a sweeping college admissions scandal were filed by students and a parent on Wednesday in California.

-Jennifer Kay Toy claimed in a state court that her son — with a 4.2 grade-point average — was not admitted to some schools because parents implicated in the scandal thought it was "OK to lie, cheat, steal and bribe their children's way into a good college."
+The parent, Jennifer Kay Toy, claimed in a state court that her son — with a 4.2 grade-point average — was not admitted to some schools because parents implicated in the scandal thought it was "OK to lie, cheat, steal and bribe their children's way into a good college."

 The scheme, led by cooperating witness William Rick Singer, allegedly included bribes to university sports coaches, campus officials and fake test scores.

-The scandal came to light in federal indictments unsealed Tuesday in Massachusetts implicating Singer, who organized the complex schemes for wealthy parents, including actresses Lauri Loughlin and Felicity Huffman.
+The scandal came to light in federal indictments unsealed Tuesday in Massachusetts implicating Singer, who organized the complex schemes for wealthy parents, including actresses Lori Loughlin and Felicity Huffman.

-In addition to Toy's civil complaint, two Stanford students filed a class-action lawsuit against the Palo Alto school and all the other implicated universities, claiming their degrees will not be "worth as much as" before.
+In addition to Toy's civil complaint, two Stanford students filed what they're hoping will become a class-action lawsuit against the school and all the other implicated universities, claiming their degrees will not be "worth as much as" before.

 Lawyers for Erica Olsen and Kalea Woods are also suing Singer, Stanford, the University of Southern California, UCLA, the University of San Diego, the University of Texas, Wake Forest, Yale and Georgetown.

-While Olsen and Woods both gained admission to their top-tier Northern California school, they claim to be damaged because of the time and money wasted on applications to other schools implicated in the scandal.
+While Olsen and Woods both gained admission to Stanford, their top-tier school in Palo Alto, California, they claim to be damaged because of the time and money wasted on applications to other schools implicated in the scandal.

 Olsen said she applied to Yale and Woods to USC, according to the lawsuit.

-Note: CORRECTION (March 14, 2019, 11:39 a.m.
-ET): An earlier version of this article misspelled the first name of an actress charged in the college admissions scandal.
-She is Lori Loughlin, not Lauri.